Sassafras is a hallucinogen that’s also known as methylenedioxyamphetamine (MDA). You might also hear it called sass or sally.

 Along with some unpleasant side effects, sassafras also carries the risk of overdose and addiction.

 Safrole, a precursor to the sassafras drug, is classified as a cancer-causing substance.
-It’s been linked to liver cancer and tumor growth in animal studies.
+It’s been linked to liver cancer and tumor growth in

 There isn’t enough evidence available to know whether it’s safe to take sassafras with other substances.
 An